Book Review: League of Denial by Steve Fainaru and Mark Fainaru-Wada

 As a football fan, I wondered if offsides are a function of concussions?
 Has anyone looked at this?
 Considering how former players described the sensation of "shaking it off" and heading back in for the next play, I would bet that offside calls could be a detection point.

 This is a must read for every football fan and every parent thinking about letting their young children play tackle football.
 You may still enjoy the game, I do.
 You may still allow your child to play, as DudeMom does.
 But at least you will know a likely reason as to why Junior Seau spun out of control in retirement and killed himself.

-Support Viva la Feminista by purchasing your book of pie through Powells or Indiebound.
+Support Viva la Feminista by purchasing your book through Powells or Indiebound.

 Disclaimer: I received a copy of the book from a publicist.